 To enter the competition, simply use the form below to fill in your details and upload your work.
 The competition is completely free to enter.

 After you submit your entry, we will post it online, here, and may also share it on John Byrne Award social channels.
-Your entry is automatically entered into both the quarterly and annual competition.
+Your entry is automatically entered into the relevant monthly competition.
 Deadlines and details can be found below.

 (See our FAQs page for further information on our submission form.)

-The John Byrne Award accepts work in any creative discipline, on any topic – however, entries must include:
+The John Byrne Award accepts work in any creative discipline, on any topic – however, these guidelines should be observed:

 Entrants must also: